 The Scheduled Academic Year (SAY) applies to the administration of Federal Direct Loans at GMC.
 The statutory maximum annual loan limits apply to this period of time.
-The SAY begins with the first day of class each Fall 1 (or Fall for Milledgeville) and ends with the last official exam day of the following Spring term.
-The Summer term at GMC is considered a "trailer" to the SAY; therefore, the applicable annual loan limits apply to the Fall 1 - Spring SAY, plus the Summer trailer.
+The SAY begins with the first day of class each Quarter 1 and ends with the last official exam day of the following Quarter 4 term.
+The Summer term at GMC is considered a "trailer" to the SAY; therefore, the applicable annual loan limits apply to the Quarter 1 through Quarter 4 SAY, plus the Summer trailer.